915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 ## 10\.12\.
 Batteries Included

-Python has a âbatteries includedâ philosophy.
+Python has a “batteries included” philosophy.
 This is best seen through the sophisticated and robust capabilities of its larger packages.
 For example:

 * The [`xmlrpc.client`](../library/xmlrpc.client.html#module-xmlrpc.client "xmlrpc.client: XML-RPC client access.") and [`xmlrpc.server`](../library/xmlrpc.server.html#module-xmlrpc.server "xmlrpc.server: Basic XML-RPC server implementations.") modules make implementing remote procedure calls into an almost trivial task.
-Despite the modulesâ names, no direct knowledge or handling of XML is needed.
+Despite the modules’ names, no direct knowledge or handling of XML is needed.
 * The [`email`](../library/email.html#module-email "email: Package supporting the parsing, manipulating, and generating email messages.") package is a library for managing email messages, including
 MIME and other [**RFC 2822**](https://datatracker.ietf.org/doc/html/rfc2822.html)\-based message documents.
 Unlike [`smtplib`](../library/smtplib.html#module-smtplib "smtplib: SMTP protocol client (requires sockets).") and